- Home

 Life after treatment for lung cancer

 Life after a diagnosis of lung cancer can present many challenges.
 It is important to allow yourself time to adjust to the physical and emotional changes.
-Establish a daily routine that suits you and the symptoms you’re coping with.
+Establish a daily routine that suits you and the symptoms you’re coping with and talk to your health care team about any concerns.
 Your family and friends may also need time to adjust.

 Learn more about: